 We all know the old joke about the best way to prevent clothes from shrinking is to push yourself away from the dinner table.
-But it isn't always our eating habits that causes clothes to shrink and change sizes.
+But it isn't always our eating habits that cause clothes to shrink and change sizes.
 How the fabric was manufactured may make shrinkage inevitable.

 What Causes Clothes to Shrink?